pypeclub/pypeclub.github.io/docs/admin_presets_plugins.md

 ### `ExtractReviewDataMov`

-`viewer_lut_raw` **true** will push the baking mov file without any colorspace conversion.
+`viewer_lut_raw` **true** will publish the baked mov file without any colorspace conversion.
 It will be baked with the workfile workspace.
-This could happened in case Viewer input process are used with baked screen space luts.
+This can happen in case the Viewer input process uses baked screen space luts.

 #### baking with controlled colorspace

-Some productions could be using custom OCIO config files either for whole project or show or sequence or shot.
-In that case we **display roles** could be defined and good practice is to let compositors to use defined viewer spaces but push baking in specific space for clients reviews.
+Some productions might be using custom OCIO config files either for whole project, sequence or even individual shots.
+In that case we can use **display roles** to let compositors use their preferred viewer space, but also make sure baking of outputs is happening in a defined space for clients reviews.

 `bake_colorspace_fallback` this will be used if for some reason no space defined in `shot_grade_rec709` is found on shot's _config.ocio_